 - After chilled, strain the juice from the can of garbanzos (about 3/4 cup) to remove any garbanzo skin or chunks.
 Place in med sized bowl and begin to whip with electric beaters.
 This process takes some time, so be patient and don’t give up!
 I actually only have a single electric beater and that works just fine, but you’ll need to whip it for probably 6-8 minutes.
 Watch it carefully once it starts to turn white and fluffy.
 Once you notice nice peaks forming, stop whipping!
 You actually can over-whip aquafaba and cause it to become liquidy again.
 Place this bowl in the fridge while preparing other items.

-- Take your can of coconut cream and spoon it’s contents into a medium sized bowl.
+Take your can of coconut cream and spoon it’s contents into a medium sized bowl.
 Using your same beaters, whip the coconut cream for just a few seconds or until starts to smooth out.
-Then add the cocoa mixture and whip for 30 seconds to 1 minute or until well mixed and smooth!
+Then add the cocoa, Agave, and Vanilla Extract and whip until cocoa is dissolved and mixture is smooth.

 - Now comes the slightly tricky part!
 You want to combine the aqufaba with the coconut cream mixture but you want to mix as little as possible in order to prevent deflating the airiness of the aquafaba.
 You can either carefully fold them together with a spatula or quickly whip them together with your electric beaters.
 Just try not to overmix!
 The more airiness you can retain, the fluffier your mousse will be!

-- At this point, the mixture will be a bit runny.
+At this point, the mixture will be a bit runny.
 That’s no problem!
 It will set up beautifully in the fridge.
-I like to pour the mousse into individual serving sizes using stemware or some other pretty glass or ramekin.
-Place in your refrigerator to chill 6+ hours or overnight, and serve cold with a garnish of fresh raspberries, dried coconut shreds, and maybe a dairy-free chocolate chip or two!!
-So delish!!
+I like to pour the mousse into individual serving sizes using stemware or a ramekin.
+Place in your refrigerator to chill 4+ hours or overnight, and serve cold with a garnish of berries!

 If you missed the video tutorial above maybe take a minute to watch it!
 It puts all the words into action!